wmcorless/kema/doc/docker-masternodes.md

 It will take some time for the Masternode to sync up.
 To check the status use:

     kema-cli masternode status
 Make sure your masternode is in sync.
-Once synchronized exit container with:

-    ctrl-p ctrl-q
-Next we will start the registry locally.
+Once synchronized exit container by typing "ctrl-p ctrl-q" Next we will start the registry locally.

     docker run -d -p 5000:5000 --restart always --name registry registry:2